core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * What is specified in {{ssec-protect-response}} of this document holds with respect to the following points.

-   - The protection of a response when using a different Security Context than the one used to protect the corresponding request.
-That is, the server always protects a response with the Sender Context from its latest Security Context, and establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).
+   - The protection of a response when using a different Security Context than the one used to verify the corresponding request (see {{sec-group-key-management}}).
+That is, the server always protects a response with the Sender Context from its latest Security Context, and establishing a new Security Context resets the Sender Sequence Number to 0 (see {{new-sender-id}} and {{new-sec-context}}).

    - The use of the stored value of the 'kid' and 'kid context' parameters, if the server intends to reply with multiple responses within the long exchange established by the request.